timminkov/fight-club/README.md

   config.repo_name = 'public-repo' # the repo name alone
   config.uri = 'git@github.com:baxterthehacker/public-repo.git' # the URI to use to clone the repo
-  config.master_branch = 'master' # what branch to run fight club against end
+  config.master_branch = 'master' # what branch to run fight club against config.repos_directory = '/tmp' # where to store repos
+end
 ```